selfcustody/krux/docs/getting-started/using-a-single-sig-wallet.en.md

 Once all parts of the QR code have been read, you can then choose to broadcast the transaction, sending it to the network!

-Congratulations, you have learned how to send a transaction using BlueWallet🎉
+Congratulations, you have learned how to send a transaction using BlueWallet 🎉